-Both the Prelude and Axanar itself were crowdfunded projects, with several different campaigns bringing in more than $1.3 million – though there were also direct sales and private donations involved, leading many to place the approximate amount of money raised at at least $1.5 million.
+Both Prelude and Axanar itself were crowdfunded projects, with several different campaigns bringing in more than $1.3 million – though there were also direct sales and private donations involved, leading many to place the approximate amount of money raised more in the range of $1.5 million.
 Much of these funds went to fulfilling Kickstarter perks, securing a commercial warehouse and converting it into a working film studio and soundstage, and building sets.
 Unfortunately, despite having several Star Trek actors and Richard Hatch of Battlestar Galactica fame signed on, things went downhill quickly, with director Christian Gossett resigning first, followed by actor Tony Todd.
 And then came the big blow – CBS and Paramount suing Axanar over copyright infringement.

 All forward momentum on the film came to a halt, many crew members walked out, and as the lawsuit progressed the remaining funds were quickly depleted.
 Despite rumors cropping up in mid-2016 that the lawsuit would be dropped, it didn’t end until it was settled in January 2017, and since then very little progress has been made on the film, while Peters struggles to raise funds to simply continue renting space to essentially store the sets that weren’t destroyed or sold when he was forced to move to a smaller facility after the lawsuit.